 We expense research and development costs as incurred.
-Advance payments that we make for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
+Advance payments that we make for goods Equal Employment Opportunity Commission ("EEOC") or services to be received in the future for use in research and development activities are recorded as prepaid expenses.
 The prepaid amounts are expensed as the benefits are consumed.

 To date, we do not track our research and development expenses on a program-by-program basis as we only worked on one program related to COVID-19 treatment.
 Moving forward, we do not expect further research and development expense for clinical research into COVID-19 as we explore broader applications of our research to date.
-Our direct external research and development expenses consist primarily of external costs, such as fees paid to outside consultants, CROs, CMOs and research laboratories in connection with our preclinical development, process development, manufacturing and clinical development activities.
-We do not allocate employee costs, costs associated with our discovery efforts, laboratory supplies, and facilities, including depreciation or other indirect costs, to specific programs because these costs are deployed across multiple programs and, as such, are not separately classified.
+Our direct external research and development expenses consist primarily of external costs, such as fees paid to outside consultants, CROs, CMOs and research laboratories any state or local human rights commission in connection with our preclinical development, process development, manufacturing any claim for discrimination, harassment, retaliation or wrongful termination that Executive believes he may have against any of the Releasees.
+By executing this Release, however, Executive hereby waives his right to recover any remuneration, damages, compensation or relief of any type whatsoever from the Releasees in any proceeding that Executive may bring before the EEOC or any similar state or local commission, or in any proceeding brought on Executive's behalf by the EEOC or any similar state or local commission.
+Moreover, nothing in this Release prohibits Executive from discussing or disclosing allegations relating to sexual harassment or sexual assault, or from discussing terms and clinical development activities.
+We do not allocate employee costs, costs associated conditions of employment or otherwise engaging in activity protected by Section 7 of the National Labor Relations Act.

+8. Governing Law.
+This Release shall be governed by and construed in accordance with our discovery efforts, laboratory supplies, the laws of the State of California without regard to conflicts-of-law principles.
+Any action or proceeding by the Company Group to enforce this Release shall be brought only in any state or federal court located in San Diego County, California.
+The parties hereby irrevocably submit to the exclusive jurisdiction of such courts and facilities, including depreciation waive the defense of inconvenient forum to the maintenance of any such action or other indirect costs, to specific programs because these costs are deployed across multiple programs and, as proceeding in such are not separately classified.
 We use internal resources primarily to conduct its research and discovery as well as for managing its preclinical development, process development, manufacturing and clinical development activities.
-These employees work across multiple programs and, therefore, we do not track their costs by program.
+These employees work across multiple programs and, therefore, we do not track their costs by program, venue.